Race certified by Finishers: event approved by the organizer

 Yes!

-• Professional and fully qualified mountain guides supervising the event.
+• Fully qualified professional mountain guides overseeing the event.

 • A GPS tracker